Orange-OpenSource/ouds-ios/.github/CONTRIBUTING.md

-# Contributing to Orange Unified Design System iOS
+# Contributing to OUDS iOS

-Looking to contribute something to Orange Unified Design System iOS? **Here's how you can help.**
+Looking to contribute something OUDS iOS? **Here's how you can help.**

 Please take a moment to review this document in order to make the contribution process easy for everyone involved.